 All of Our Journeys are given a grade to show their relative difficulty.
-Using our simple grade symbol, shown on each trip page, you can quickly choose your ideal adventure.
+Using our simple grade symbol, displayed on each trip page, you can quickly choose your ideal adventure.

-Clearly, there are many different factors that contribute to the difficulty of a particular trip, including length of day, terrain, altitude and weather conditions.
+Many different factors contribute to the difficulty of a particular trip, including the length of day, terrain, altitude and weather conditions.
 Since these factors are necessarily changeable, any system of grades can only provide a general indication.
-Although we have tried to make our grading system as clear as possible, it cannot take into account your personal interests, abilities or experience.
+Although we have tried to make our grading system as transparent as possible, it cannot take into account your interests, abilities or experience.

 Activities are optional.
 None require prior experience or fitness level.

-You don't have to be in great physical shape, all you need is the desire to go.
-You'll do easy sightseeing by foot through cities, towns, monasteries, etc., with optional day hikes as long as three to four hours.
+You don't have to be in excellent physical shape, all you need is the desire to go.
+You'll do leisurely sightseeing on foot through cities, towns, monasteries, etc., with optional day hikes as long as three to four hours.

-Expect to walk, hike or ride four to five hours a day, although you should be prepared for several long, spectacular days on the trail of up to eight hours.
+Expect to walk, hike or ride four to five hours a day, although you should be ready for several long, spectacular days on the trail of up to eight hours.

-You must have previous trekking experience and be prepared for long days into remote wilderness in elevations above 18,000 feet.
+You must have previous trekking experience and be prepared for long days into the remote wilderness at elevations above 18,000 feet.
 Technical climbing on snow and ice may be involved as well as camping for several nights in extreme conditions.